nksz6/nksz6/README.md

 # *HELLO!* 👋
 <pre> welcome to my github ^_^ </pre>

-I'm Nick Kelley, a senior in the Computer Science program at Metropolitan State University.
+I'm Nick Kelley, a senior in the Computer Science program at Metropolitan State University, graduating summer 2026.

 I LOVE programming.
 This summer I completed my first internship and it was a ton of fun!